Laura190/LiveLattice/README.md

 Specify the number of folders you want to process in `number_of_folders`.
 After running the block, a window will pop up for you to select the date.
 Make sure click “Choose”.
 Double click will enter the folder instead.
 If you need to process more than one date, more windows will pop up as needed.
 All data subfolders will be automatically detected and display.
 Check if they are correct.
 In cases where the automatic determination of wavelength failed, input the wavelength manually in the order of file name sorting.
-For example, `specified_channels=['488', '642']` can be used if the first channel is 488nm and second 642 nm.
+For example, `specified_channels=['488', '642']` can be used if the first channel is 488nm and second channel is 642nm.
-In cases where you want to manually specify the PSF files instead of automatic detection based on the wavelength, spcify the path to each file as a list in `selected_psf_path`.
+In cases where you want to manually specify the sample-scan PSF files instead of automatic detection based on the wavelength, spcify the path to each file as a list in `selected_psf_path`.
-**Currently, we only support automatic detection using the setting files and file naming convention same as our lattice lightsheet microscope.**
+**Currently, we only support automatic detection using the setting files and file naming conventions for MOSAIC lattice lightsheet microscope.**

 #### 2. Set parameters and process the movies
 `folders_to_process`: the folders selected from the list displayed in Step 2.
 Use 'None' for all folders.
 Otherwise input a list of index numbers (int) for the selected folders.
 Index starts at 0.